bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

 language or compiler IR has tail calls, they can actually be used in many ways: for example, they are they primary control flow mechanism in Scheme and are used to implement looping.
-When present in Wasm, they become a very useful tool for compilers targetting Wasm bytecode.
+When present in Wasm, they become a very useful tool for compilers targeting Wasm bytecode.

 The difficulty with implementing tail-call support comes in the *uncommon cases* (as it does for so many compiler features).
 In other